carlfranklin/ApplicationStateInBlazor/README.md

 }
 ```

-Replace *CascadingAppState.razor* with the following:
+Now replace *CascadingAppState.razor* with the following:

 ```c#
 @implements IAppState